supabase/auth-helpers/packages/sveltekit/README.md

 ### Basic Setup

-You can now determine if a user is authenticated on the client-side by checking that the `user` object in `$page.data.session` is defined.
+You can now determine if a user is authenticated on the client-side by checking that the `session` object in `$page.data` is defined.

 ```html
 <!-- src/routes/+page.svelte -->